 OUR FIRM

-HMA Public Relations – Providing Communications Expertise Since 1980
+HMA Public Relations – Providing Integrated Communications Expertise Since 1980

 The agency quickly became a community and industry leader, with the tenets of community involvement and giving back ingrained into the company’s culture.
 That mindset, coupled with providing strategic, insightful and effective public relations and communications programming for a blue-chip client list, helped propel the agency’s early years.

-The firm became known for its expertise in crisis communication, media relations, issue management, community relations and employee communications.
+The agency became known for its expertise in crisis communication, media relations, issue management, community relations and employee communications.

 Hanson, a Phoenix native who had been a sportscaster at KNAZ-TV in Flagstaff and later at KPHO-TV in Phoenix, knew the importance of putting a great team together.

-In 2000, the agency changed its name to HMA Public Relations to provide a better description of the company’s focus.
+In 2000, the agency changed its name to HMA Public Relations to better reflect the agency’s focus.

 Seeing a need for global communications capabilities, HMA became a founding member of the Public Relations Global Network (PRGN), which currently has more than 50 member agencies in countries around the world.
 PRGN is comprised of independent, owner-operated public relations and communications agencies in order to share expertise and resources on a global level while still offering clients the attention and integrity that comes from working with a small business.
 PRGN gives HMA resources unmatched in Arizona – essentially with offices worldwide.

-HMA is the Arizona franchise owner for FINDERBINDER AZ, the state’s only comprehensive media directory, providing up-to-date information regarding Arizona’s print, broadcast and online media outlets.
+Additionally, HMA is owner of FINDERBINDER AZ, the state’s only comprehensive media directory, providing up-to-date information regarding Arizona’s print, broadcast and online media outlets.
 By managing this database, the agency is in constant contact with editors, reporters, producers and managers at hundreds of local media outlets.